vishnu350/rs-mainspring-winder/README.md

    - Select your bowl part STL files.
 Size is based on the mainspring barrel outer diameter.
    - Alternatively, you may customize and generate these files yourself (see 'customizing' steps below).
 3. 3D print the four STL files with the recommended 3D print settings, or just send it to someone on eBay to help you with that.
-4. Fashion a stapler pin as an anchor and insert it into the hole beside the arbour on the winder.
-Use a file if you need to trim it down.
+4. Fashion a stapler pin (with a pair of pliers) into an anchor, and insert it into any of the holes on the winder base part.
+The hole size selected should ideally fit both the staple pin and mainspring hole.
-5. Clean all parts and then lubricate all contact points appropriately.
+6. Clean all parts and then lubricate all contact points appropriately.

 # Customizing/Generating the RS winder